 - a.
-The paper shall be written within the four years immediately preceding the year of the Congress of the International Society for Photogrammetry and Remote Sensing (ISPRS) at which the Award is to be presented. - b.
+The Award will be made for one or more papers appearing in published editions of a peer reviewed journal. - b.
+Submitted papers shall be written by the applicant only, or, when the applicant is first author of a multi authored paper, when evidence is received that the paper is primarily the work of the applicant. - c.
+The paper shall be published within the four years immediately preceding the year of the Congress of the International Society for Photogrammetry and Remote Sensing (ISPRS) at which the Award is to be presented. - d.
 The applicant should not be older than 40 years on the opening day of the Congress and should have an academic degree in one of the disciplines relevant for scientific fields of ISPRS.

 An applicant for the Award shall submit the paper to the President of the ISPRS at least six months before the opening of the Congress.
 The paper may be written in any language, but must be submitted to the President in one of the official languages of ISPRS.
-A copy of the application shall be sent to the Board of ITC Foundation.